404notDeeksha/reactjs-interview-questions/README.md

 12. ### What is role of index.html page in React App?

    It is entry point of React app.
-It is the first page to be loaded by browser.
+It is the first page to be loaded by browser for SPAs.
+It contains 'root' id element wherein entire React app will be rendered directly.

+13. ### What is role of App.js in React App?

+   It is present inside /src in React app, & is root of main app's component tree.

+14. ###  How to create Components in React?